fsctnh/Monitor_iot/README.md

 # Monitor_iot
-Monitoramento de umidade, temperatura e luz com ESP32 + Front-End em Node-RED
+Humidity, Temperature and Light intensity monitor with MQTT IoT features and a Node-RED front-end.

 !
 WIP !
-Work in Progress !
+This readme is currently being written. !

-Bibliotecas necessárias:
+Libraries used:
-Adafruit_GFX
+* Adafruit_GFX
-Adafruit_SSD1306
+* Adafruit_SSD1306
-PubSubClient
+* PubSubClient
-DHT.h (By Adafruit)
+* DHT.h (By Adafruit)